 This hypothetical poet is almost Christ-like in his humility and faith, it would seem.
 Does he exist in our modern times?
 And is Rilke himself an example?
 Rilke met writing fame while alive, after all, so I’m going to go out on a limb and say this was Rilke waxing nostalgic and Romantic in one fell swoop, that writing to a youth attending the same school he once did put him under nostalgia’s spell, bringing to mind, as it did, that “jewel beyond all price,” childhood.

 Still, there’s valuable advice here.
 Go deep.
-Consider nature.
+Consider nature (even though it’s out of style in The Age of Identity).
 Write about the impulses that move you personally.
 From that, something will resonate for others because we’re all in this together and people are people, no matter what their culture, religion, or time in history.